What is my latest passion?

 I believe that the U.S. economy that underwent through a deep recession in 2008-2009 will turn around slowly but surely, and grow during the next five years.
 As an entrepreneur, I look at glass as half-full, and have a positive spin and outlook on most things.
 I have realized that maintaining optimism, good health, passion, strong belief in one's self, and keeping faith in God are very important!
 I am inspired by my teams, friends, partners and co-workers (great teams, partners and co-workers are what make you successful in both family and business).
 I do make many professional and personal mistakes!
 I am always learning from these mistakes, and trying not to repeat them.
 I like to stay engaged and enjoy life's simple moments, and have fun time with family and friends.

-I am driven to create amazing customer value and experience with my latest start-up oGoing, and am working hard to make it the best platform for small business social networking and social media marketing! oGoing is growing OK, not great, so far...
+I am driven to create amazing customer value and experience with my latest start-up oGoing, and am working hard to make it the best platform for small business social networking and social media marketing! oGoing is growing, albeit slowly...
 I have been "oGoing" since summer of 2009, and just finished four years.
-I don't have much to show for in terms of sales.
-Whether or not oGoing becomes a big success, I don't know.
-But the journey of being an entrepreneur has sure been exhausting and exhilarating!" - Sanjay Bharat Dalal
+I don't have much to show for in terms of sales yet.
+Whether or not OGoing becomes a big success, I don't know.
+However, the journey of being an entrepreneur has sure been exhausting and exhilarating!" - Sanjay Bharat Dalal

 You're the best.
 Thank you for the many hours that you put into the job of PTA Treasurer and I really appreciate it.
 I hope that you continue to be part of PTA in some role, because we need parents like you who ask questions and push for a solution or answer.
 I will still see you at SSC.
 Again, many thanks.